tiagotrocoli/Embedded-Systems-Projects/README.md

 <img src="/images/Project_Temperature_ON_OFF.png" height="60%" width="60%">
 </p>

 It is a project based on the book "ARM-Based Microcontroller Multitasking Projects: Using the FreeRTOS Multitasking Kernel".
-It's an academic project that uses multitasking approach to control from peripheral devices using FreeRTOS tools.
+It's an academic project that uses multitasking approach to control peripheral devices using real time operating systems (FreeRTOS).

 | Task         | Resume of the Function
 | -------------|-------------